CERT-Polska/karton/docs/index.rst

 - `Redis <https://www.redis.io/>`_ - store used for message exchange between Karton subsystems

-- Temporary object storage compatible with Amazon S3 API, holds all the heavy objects (aka Resources) like samples, analyses or dumps.
+- Temporary object storage compatible with Amazon S3 API, holds all the heavy objects (aka Resources) like samples, analyses or memory dumps.
   The recommended one is `MinIO <https://github.com/minio/minio>`_.